 It’s not always easy to spot the symptoms of a potential heart attack.
 So, what are the warning signs to look out for?
-Many of us can recall the classic Hollywood scene of a man clutching his chest and falling dramatically to the floor while someone else yells, “call 9-1-1!”
-This scenario could happen, but there are a number of other symptoms that are much subtler and actually far more likely to occur.
+Many of us know the classic Hollywood scene of a man clutching his chest and falling dramatically to the floor; meanwhile, someone else yells, “call 9-1-1!” to those looking on.
+This scenario can happen, but there are other symptoms that are much subtler and actually far more likely to occur.

 Most men experience some sort of pain or chest discomfort that lasts for more than a few minutes.
 The discomfort can feel like an uncomfortable pressure on the chest, squeezing, and fullness.
 It can also radiate towards one or both arms (not just your left), neck, back and stomach.

-Even though women may experience these symptoms as well, they’re more likely to notice shortness of breath (with or without chest discomfort), lightheadedness, nausea, extreme fatigue, dizziness and, in some cases, breaking out into a cold sweat.
-It’s these other lesser-known symptoms that many heart attack patients may notice but won’t immediately attribute to a heart attack.
+Even though women may experience these symptoms as well, they’re more likely to notice shortness of breath.
+(This can also chest discomfort.)
+Other symptoms include lightheadedness, nausea, extreme fatigue, dizziness and, in some cases, breaking out into a cold sweat.
+It’s these other lesser-known symptoms many heart attack patients may notice but won’t immediately attribute to a heart attack.